Gangadhar-Kuratti/My_Python-course/README.md

 - Practice set 18 ✅

 ## Project
-- A project namedm 'expense trackor' using the concept of loops,dictionaries and lists
+- A project named 'expense trackor' using the concept of loops,dictionaries and lists